 Ionide displays type signatures of the symbols either as information over the symbol (inserting virtual line) or as inlined information next to symbol.
-The behaviour is customizable with
+The behavior is customizable with

 Quick Info panel

-You can check the type of symbol on which cursor currently is in the left part of VSCode Status Bar (bottom bar with different additional informations about current postion and file)
+You can check the type of symbol on which cursor currently is in the left part of VSCode Status Bar (bottom bar with different additional information about current position and file)

 Visual Studio Code has a high productivity code editor which, when combined with programming language services, gives you the power of an IDE and the speed of a text editor.
 In this part we will show different ways of navigating around the code.

 Ionide provides going to symbol definition.
 You can do that by pressing

 F12, pressing right click on symbol and choosing